-Bring out some serious Southern charm with a classic invitation suite that features scrawling elegant calligraphy on the invitation itself and a watercolor pattern of magnolia flowers for the envelope lining.
-The bride carried the pattern throughout all the other elements in the wedding, from gift tags to the draped fabric of the reception tent.
+Bring out some serious Southern charm with a classic invitation suite that features scrawling, elegant calligraphy on the invitation itself, and a watercolor pattern of magnolia flowers for the envelope lining.
+The bride carried the pattern throughout all the other elements of the wedding, from gift tags to the draped fabric of the reception tent.

 Feature the Locale’s Colors

 A stunning wedding in colorful Santa Barbara called for an equally vivid invitation suite.
 A watercolor monogram featuring palm trees and the couple’s dog makes both a bold and personal statement in hot pinks and blues.
-Pair your invitations with a matching illustrated map of the locale like this couple did.
+Pair your invitations with a matching illustrated map of the locale, as this couple did.

 Get Bold and Bright